NAFA WeChat Account

 Some application outcomes may take longer than expected.

-Yes, please click here for more information.
-For enquiries, please email the Office of Student Care at [email protected] (Financial Aids & Awards Scheme)
+Please click here for more information.
+For enquiries, please contact the Office of Student Services (Financial Aids & Awards Scheme) at [email protected] or 6512 6140.

-Students who are pursuing NAFA Master’s Degree may apply for the Graduate Assistantship Award.
+Students who are pursuing NAFA, UAS Master’s Degree may apply for the Graduate Assistantship Award.

 You may also apply for the NAC Arts Scholarship.

-You may still enrol in NAFA and pay the full tuition fees to reserve a place in the programme that you are accepted to.
-If you are successful in your application to the other institution, you may withdraw from NAFA.
+You may still enrol in NAFA, UAS and pay the full tuition fees to reserve a place in the programme that you are accepted to.
+If you are successful in your application to the other institution, you may withdraw from NAFA, UAS.
 You will avoid the possibility of ending up with no programme to study, should your application to other institutions be unsuccessful.

 Refer here for the refund policy.

-The NS Deferment Letter will only be given to students who have made the minimum required payment of their tuition fees.
-Students may contact the Student Admissions Office at [email protected] to request for the NS Deferment Letter.
+Do note that the NS Deferment Letter will only be given to students who have made the minimum required payment of their tuition fees.

 Programme Transfer is not applicable to Master’s Degree programmes.